MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 It is possible to service multiple OData APIs in the same ASP.NET Core application.

-The sample code in the introduction registers a single OData service using `options.AddRouteComponents(edmModel)`.
+The sample code in the introduction registers a single OData service using `AddRouteComponents(edmModel)`.
 This is hosted on the "default" route, i.e. on the root path `/`.
 This means that the endpoints on this OData service look like :
 - `/Customers`
 - `/Products`
 - `/$metadata`.